 A lot of investors have been investing online on mutual fund schemes through demat account.
-They prone to think that it is compulsory to have a Demat Account for transacting online mutual fund schemes.
+They are prone to think that it is compulsory to have a Demat Account for transacting online mutual fund schemes.
 However, large number of eager investors who would want to invest through a demat account for transacting online mutual funds have good news that it is not compulsion to have a Demat Account to invest online on mutual fund schemes.Though, demat account allows you to transact online and centralize your mutual fund and stock investments at one place spread across fund houses, it is a bit expensive compared to be done the same through independent online mutual fund platforms.
 Currently, mutual funds are being sold through large nationwide distributors like banks, stock brokers and also independent online platform.
-Of these, banker and stock brokers used only to open demat account for their clients to transact online mutual funds schemes and stock trading.
+Of these, banker and stock brokers are induced only to open compulsorily demat account for their clients to transact online mutual funds schemes and stock trading.
 But, it is not economical method to transact online, especially for mutual funds.
 There are several layers of costs associated with holding mutual fund units in demat form: the depositories and brokers are both out to claw some money from you.
 A closer look at execution for demat MFs reveals that one would have to pay a charge to open the demat account, as well as the annual demat fees.
 Since holding mutual funds in demat form is not compulsory, unlike shares, investors should exercise the smart choice, avoiding to go the demat route.
 Why?
 Consider this..

 No Hassle Free Process